-Eligibility of in-district students to attend another Illinois public community college under a joint agreement referred to as the statewide CAREER Agreement as described below will be determined by the Registrar's Office, which is authorized by the Board to promulgate rules and procedures governing applications and arrangements for such attendance.
+Eligibility of in-district students to attend another Illinois public community college under a joint agreement or on a chargeback tuition basis as described below will be determined by the Registrar's Office, which is authorized by the Board to promulgate rules and procedures governing applications and arrangements for such attendance.

-Joint Agreements: Students who reside in the Harper College district and who wish to pursue a certificate or degree program offered by another Illinois public community college which is not offered by Harper College, may be eligible to enroll in and attend that program at the in-district resident tuition rates charged by the community college district of attendance, if that college district and the Harper College Board of Trustees have approved the CAREER joint agreement or another such agreement with one another for the provision of such educational services as authorized by Section 3-40 of the Public Community College Act.
+Joint Agreements: Students who reside in the Harper College district and who wish to pursue a certificate or degree program offered by another Illinois public community college which is not offered by Harper College, may be eligible to enroll in and attend that program at the in-district resident tuition rates charged by the community college district of attendance, if that college district and the Harper College Board of Trustees have approved a joint agreement with one another for the provision of such educational services as authorized by Section 3-40 of the Public Community College Act.

-Chargebacks: A student who resides in the Harper College district, and who wishes to pursue a certificate or degree program not offered by Harper College but which is offered by another Illinois public community college with which Harper College does not have a joint agreement, may attend such other community college and request that Harper College pay "chargeback" tuition for their attendance.
-Students approved for chargeback will pay the in-district tuition rate of the receiving institution, and Harper College will reimburse the receiving institution for the balance of its tuition charge for out-of-district residents while the student is enrolled at the receiving institution in a program not offered by Harper.
+Chargebacks: A student who resides in the Harper College district, and who wishes to pursue a certificate or degree program not offered by Harper College but which is offered by another Illinois public community college with which Harper College does not have a joint agreement, may attend such other community college and have Harper College pay "chargeback" tuition for his or her attendance.
+Students approved for chargeback will pay the in-district tuition rate of the receiving institution, and Harper College will reimburse that college for the balance of its tuition charge for out-of-district residents while the student is enrolled there in a program not offered by Harper.

-Out-of-district residents who wish to pursue a certificate or degree program at Harper College which is not available at the community college serving the college district in which they reside should consult with their community college district of residence to determine whether the desired certificate or degree program is part of the CAREER agreement.
+Out-of-district residents who wish to pursue a certificate or degree program at Harper College which is not available at the community college serving the college district in which they reside may apply for joint agreement or chargeback attendance at Harper through their local community college.